 Strokes are serious health conditions with potentially debilitating effects.
 By recognizing the symptoms and responding in a timely manner, patients and medical professionals may effectively minimize the severity of a stroke.
-When emergency room physicians and staff members fail to adequately respond, the Maryland medical malpractice attorneys of Schochor, Federico and Staton, P.A. help patients assert their rights and secure compensation for their resulting injuries.
+When emergency room physicians and staff members fail to adequately respond, the Maryland medical malpractice attorneys of Schochor, Staton, Goldberg, and Cardea, P.A. help patients assert their rights and secure compensation for their resulting injuries.

 Recognizing the Symptoms of Stroke

 Strokes affect the arteries within and leading to the brain.
 According to the American Heart Association, it is the fifth leading cause of death in the United States and the leading cause of disability.
 There are generally three types of strokes:

 - Ischemic Stroke.
 Caused by a blood clot or plaque that obstructs blood flow to the brain

 - Hemorrhagic Stroke.
 Caused by a blood vessel rupture obstructing blood flow to the brain

 - Transient Ischemic Attacks.
 These are also called mini-strokes, caused by temporary obstructions

 As blood stops reaching specific regions of the brain, the corresponding bodily functions can no longer perform properly.
 This can cause vision loss, paralysis, speech impediments and memory loss.
 When strokes occur, the patient generally demonstrates certain symptoms.
 Some of these include: